 1. Receive higher case acceptance.
 With the help of medical insurance, many patients can move forward with needed treatments.

 2. Save dental insurance benefits for tooth related procedures.
 Since most dental insurance plans are more like a “coupon” program than actual insurance, dental insurance plans do not reimburse what most consumers expect or wish to see.
 On the other hand, health insurance plans are there to protect the consumer from high medical costs and provide higher reimbursements.
 By utilizing medical insurance for allowable treatments, patients can save dental benefits for routine dental procedures.
-Perhaps trying out a Sales quote software could help my practice implement more efficient billing.

 3. Distinguish your dental practice by adding unique services to your practice: